 Members were concerned about the increase in people buying scratch cards and the potential for under 18's to go into betting shops.
 Mr Barnes explained that the monitoring would come under the trading standards team and he agreed to come back to the panel with an update on the activity undertaken by the team.
-He explained that staff should be aware and problems with false id's, where gambling machines were placed in the pubs so the staff could see who is using them.
-Mr Hardy highlighted that the effects of gambling had an impact on the wider family in terms of suicide, alcoholism and financial problems which was a great concern.
+Mr Hardy highlighted that the effects of gambling had an impact on the wider family in terms of suicide, alcoholism and financial problems, which was a great concern.